ghostwriteattack/ghostwriteattack.github.io/content/homepage/ghostwrite.md

 {{< title title="GhostWrite." subtitle="Writing Arbitrary Physical Memory.">}}

-GhostWrite is a bug in the T-Head XuanTie C910, one of the fastest RISC-V CPUs available.
+GhostWrite is a bug in the T-Head XuanTie C910 and C920, two of the fastest RISC-V CPUs available.
 Unlike side-channel attacks or [transient-execution attacks](https://transient.fail/), GhostWrite is a direct CPU bug.
 This CPU has faulty instructions in its vector extension, an add-on to the RISC-V ISA designed to handle larger data values than the base ISA.